 Does S Corp Stock Qualify for Section 1244?

-When a business fails or stock becomes worthless, investors take losses in the shape of capital losses, which, as we all know, have limits on how much you can deduct each year on your taxes (generally up to $3,000 per year per person).
+When a business fails, the investors take losses as capital losses on their taxes, which, as we all know, have limits on how much you can deduct each year (generally up to $3,000 per year).
 But there’s a special tax rule called Section 1244 that lets some investors treat their loss as an ordinary loss instead.
-Ordinary losses are better for tax purposes since you can run them directly through your 1040 form and aggressively reduce your taxable income in the same tax year.
+Ordinary losses are better for tax purposes since you can directly deduct them against other income on her tax return.

 So the big question is: Can S Corporation stock qualify for Section 1244?

 Yes — but only in very limited situations.
-Let’s break down the rules to understand when and how S Corp stock might qualify.
+Let’s break down the rules to understand how S Corp stock might qualify.

 What Is Section 1244?